Home » Garden » 19 Simple Spring Garden Ideas

 YES!

 I tried it a few years ago and got three more hydrangea plants from one.
-It was not hard to do, but you definitely need to muscle through those roots.
+It was not hard to do, but you need to muscle through those roots.

 Everblooming hydrangea in my jersey garden